 Orchestra Mozart under Bernard Haitink.
 She will also tour Germany and Switzerland with the City of Birmingham Symphony and BBC Symphony orchestras, as well as return engagements with the NDR Elbphilharmonie Orchester, Orchestre Philharmonique de Radio France, Royal Stockholm Philharmonic, Konzerthaus Orchester Berlin and the Philharmonia Orchestra at London’s Southbank Centre.

 Vilde Frang is an exclusive Warner Classics artist and her recordings have received numerous awards.
 She is the recipient of the Edison Klassiek Award, Classic BRIT Award, “Diapason d’Or” by Diapason Magazine, Deutsche Schallplattenpreis and Echo Klassik Award.
-She also received a Gramophone Award in the Concerto category for her recording of Korngold’s Violin Concerto.
+She also received a Gramophone Award in the Concerto category for her recording of Korngold’s Violin Concerto and Britten’s Violin Concerto.